helmwave/docs/docs/plan.md

 ## values

-Manifest is a directory where you can find rendered values files of your releases.
+Values is a directory where you can find rendered values files of your releases.
 To find the values for your releases you can use next pattern : `./helmwave/values/<release>@<namespace>/<hash>.yml`

 ## charts